Things appear to be looking up for The Coca-Cola Company (KO)

 The Coca-Cola Company (KO): Who are the competitors?

-The company’s main competitors (and peers) include PepsiCo Inc. (PEP) that is trading 0.06% up over the past 12 months and Starbucks Corporation (SBUX) that is 13.72% higher over the same period.
-Mondelez International Inc. (MDLZ) is -3.90% down on the 1-year trading charts.
+The company’s main competitors (and peers) include PepsiCo Inc. (PEP) that is trading -3.62% down over the past 12 months and Starbucks Corporation (SBUX) that is 6.72% higher over the same period.
+Mondelez International Inc. (MDLZ) is -2.93% down on the 1-year trading charts.